Dissimilis/GlobalSettingsManager/README.md

 GlobalSettingsManager
 =============
-Libarary for sharing settings across multiple projects.
+Library for sharing settings across multiple projects.
 Currently it has implementation to use SQL Server for storage and communication.

 It should be easy to implement custom ISettingsRepository for using pub/sub or different databases.